e2b-dev/awesome-devins/README.md

 ## Have anything to add?
 Create a pull request or fill in this [form](https://forms.gle/UXQFCogLYrPFvfoUA).
 Please keep the alphabetical order and in the correct category.

-For adding AI agents'-related SDKs, frameworks and tools, please visit [Awesome SDKs for AI Agents](https://github.com/e2b-dev/awesome-sdks-for-ai-agents).
-This list is only for AI assistants and agents.

 <!---
 ## Who's behind this?